 Telemetered monitoring equipment has been installed at a selected number of network constructed overflow points sites.
-Currently six network overflow sites are monitored, five in Wainuiomata and one in Waterloo.
+Currently four network overflow sites are monitored.
 The following factors are considered when retaining and selecting new network overflow sites for monitoring:

 - 1. Whether sites are known to have frequent overflows during wet or dry weather - 2.
-Consideration of receiving environment risks such as recreational use, environmentally sensitive or cultural significance (indicated by culturally significant sites in the PNRP spatial data) - 3.
-Locations that may require monitoring to better understand network performance, resolve maintenance issues, performance proving of new infrastructure, understanding of issues to reduce wastewater overflows, investigation of suspected frequent network overflows (e.g. from modelling results) - 4.
-Available budgets.
+Consideration of receiving environment risks such as recreational use, environmentally sensitive or cultural significance (indicated by culturally significant sites in the pNRP spatial data) - 3.
+Locations that may require monitoring to better understand network performance, resolve maintenance issues, performance proving of new infrastructure, understanding of issues to reduce wastewater overflows, investigation of suspected frequent network overflows (e.g. from modelling results). - 4.
+Available budgets